 In a world where digital distractions are only a glance away, recovering abandoned carts has moved from being a nice to have to a mission critical must have feature for all successful online stores.
 It’s still somewhat a surprise to me that WooCommerce core still doesn’t include a robust and reliable abandoned cart recovery feature.
 Thankfully as we’ll see in a moment there are a ton of services and extensions that integrate abandoned cart features into WooCommerce.

-Hubspot found that approx. 20% of merchants recover up to 20% of abandoned carts.
+- Hubspot did research and found out that 20% of merchants recover up to 20% of abandoned carts on their online stores.

 - How many emails should I send in a cart recovery sequence?

 - When should I send the first and subsequent emails?

 - What should the title of each email in the sequence be?

 - What should the body content of each email be?

 - Should I include a coupon code or discount?

 Let’s dive deeper into these questions and help you understand what an effective abandoned cart recovery sequence should look like.